 - It also tastes yummy on our homemade crescent rolls.

-- I am also really excited to try it on our Pilgrim Sandwiches, one of my very favorite ways to use up Thanksgiving leftovers.
+- I am also really excited to try it on our Pilgrim Turkey Sandwiches, one of my very favorite ways to use up leftover turkey and leftover cranberry sauce.

 - Double the recipe so you can take some little containers around to family and friends.
 This would make for a pretty little holiday gift!